 This particular look is a skin taper fade with some length and texture on top.
 Florida-based stylist Dallas Gent added a little pick in the fade to break it up.
 This gives it a nice contrast with the skin.

 “My favorite thing about this style and cut is the process of the grow out.
 When this haircut grows out, it still looks nice and consistent with the growth of the top,” says Gent.

 Gent’s advice to a guy wanting this cut is to own it!
 A well-executed skin fade looks great on every man.
 It’s a very strong and powerful look.

-This is a taper fade afro with a twist sponge style, made by barber Derrick Noel of Joliet, IL.
+This is a taper fade afro with a twist sponge style for black men, made by barber Derrick Noel of Joliet, IL.
 To give it some swag, Noel added the moon-shaped part, plus he tapered the head and beard to show the fade work.

 “The crisp lineup on the head and the beard to make the bald taper pop and give you that transition effect.
 The twist sponge at the top gives the retro afro a modern curly look for guys,” Noel explains.

 This afro taper fade has a controlled messy look and by controlled.
 It requires daily maintenance.
 Shape-ups as well as brushing the sides are a must.